๐Ÿ“ฆ Storage & Organise

 13. Wrap and Bag Organiser

-Cling film, aluminium foil, and zip-lock bags typically end up in a chaotic drawer or falling out of cabinets.
-Vertical dispensers that hold multiple rolls and boxes keep them organised and allow one-handed tearing.
+Vertical dispensers that hold multiple rolls and boxes keep cling film, aluminium foil, and zip-lock bags organised and allow one-handed tearing.

 14. Sink Caddy

-A sink caddy keeps dish soap, sponges, and brushes organised and draining properly over the sink rather than sitting in puddles on the counter.
+A sink caddy keeps dish soap, sponges, and brushes organised and draining properly over the sink.
 Look for rust-resistant stainless steel designs.

 15. Label Everything

-The final step that ties all organisation together is labelling.
-Even knowing exactly where things are stored requires labels when multiple family members use the kitchen.
-A simple label maker investment pays back in time saved searching and in motivation to maintain the organisation system long-term.
+A label maker investment pays back in time saved searching and in motivation to maintain the organisation system long-term.
+The final step that ties all organisation together.

 Found this helpful?
 Share it: